9 Extreme Frugal Living Tips You Probably Haven’t Considered

 Extreme frugal living isn’t about cutting cable from your life or turning up the thermostat to 80 degrees in the summer.

-Today I’m talking about the extreme things the cheapest of the cheap do to save more money.
-I’m not a huge fan of deprivation to the point of not being able to enjoy life, but there are some benefits to frugality that many people overlook.
+Today I’m sharing the most extreme things that cheapskates do to save more money.
+I’m not a huge fan of deprivation to the point of not being able to enjoy life, but there are some benefits to frugality that so many people overlook.

-Many people cut their lifestyle to the bare minimum during their debt free journey while doing something so crazy as donating blood plasma for an extra $400 per month.
+Some people have been successful in cutting their lifestyle to the bare minimum during their debt free journey while doing something crazy like donating blood plasma to bring home an extra $400 per month.

 Personal finance success, much like fitness, is a lifestyle decision.
 If you practice extreme frugality for a short time (just to pay off debt), you might find yourself rewarding your good behavior after the debt is paid off.
 Gazelle intensity is great when you’re on a high, but when the debt’s paid off, what happens to the adrenaline rush?
 It goes away.

 The last thing you want to do is to sabotage your efforts by leasing a new car or buying the boat you’ve always wanted on credit just to keep up with the Joneses.

 With that being said, here are some examples of extremely frugal ways to save more money.

 Related articles on frugality and how to save money that aren’t so extreme:

 - Better than Health Insurance: Christian Healthcare Ministries Review

 - Simple Guide to Cutting the Cord-Streaming For the Win!